Meet the Other Phone. Only the apps you allow.

 Because we know that there's nothing like a real recommendation, we first headed to the Mumsnet forums to find out what family hotels in London were being recommended.

-We then did some research across the wider web, looking at what family hotels in London had won accolades or been featured in 'best choice' lists across websites, and what customer reviews said about them.
-Having collated all that information, we then narrowed our list down to the best family hotels in London at the moment.
+We then did some research across the wider web, looking at what family hotels in London had won accolades or been featured in top travel publications, and what customer reviews said about them.
+Having collated all that information, we then narrowed our list down to put together a curated selection of the best family hotels in London.